RajatJangra2653/ai-developer/Labs/lab-02.md

 ## Task 1: Set up environment variables

-In this task, you will explore different flow types in Azure AI Foundry by setting up Visual Studio Code, retrieving Azure OpenAI credentials, and configuring them in Python and C Sharp (C#) environments.
+In this task, you will explore different flow types in Microsoft Foundry by setting up Visual Studio Code, retrieving Azure OpenAI credentials, and configuring them in Python and C Sharp (C#) environments.

 >**Note:** We are not installing or using **.NET / C Sharp (C#)** in this setup.
 Any .NET code shown is only for knowledge and reference purposes.